 Furthermore, while measurement invariance is a prerequisite to meaningfully compare loneliness scores between groups (Chen, 2008; Greiff & Scherer, 2018; Meredith, 1993), its evidence for the DJGLS-6 and the T-ILS in the EU is still lacking (Alsubheen et al., 2021, 2023).
 Regional differences in loneliness across Europe (e.g., De Jong Gierveld & Tesch-Römer, 2012; Hansen & Slagsvold, 2016; Surkalim et al., 2022; Yang & Victor, 2011) may therefore rest on statistical artifacts if scalar invariance of the loneliness measure employed cannot be established between different regions.
 It is therefore unclear to what extent the DJGLS-6 and T-ILS can be meaningfully compared across EU member states, potentially rendering prevalence comparisons between countries meaningless.
 Of course, for single-item measures, no possibilities to test for factor structure, measurement invariance, or internal consistency exist.

 Similar gaps exist for these measures’ construct validity which is identified through the nomological network.
-Scores to these measures have been associated with indicators of social connectedness, emotions, and health, but evidence has been gathered non-exhaustively across the European Union.
-For instance, higher scores onto the DJGLS-6 (indicating greater feelings of loneliness) were found among participants who lived alone (Austrian and Greek samples; Heidinger & Richter, 2020; Parlapani et al., 2020), and those that were non-married (Croatian and German samples; Kristensen et al., 2019; Piccitto et al., 2022).
+Scores to these measures have been associated with indicators of social connectedness, emotions, and health, but evidence has been gathered non-exhaustively across the EU.
+For instance, higher scores on the DJGLS-6 (indicating greater feelings of loneliness) were found among participants who lived alone (Austrian and Greek samples; Heidinger & Richter, 2020; Parlapani et al., 2020), and those that were non-married (Croatian and German samples; Kristensen et al., 2019; Piccitto et al., 2022).
 Higher scores were also were associated with poorer subjective health (Dutch and Spanish samples; De Jong Gierveld & Van Tilburg, 2006; Pino et al., 2014), higher depressive symptoms (French, German, Irish, and Italian sample; Cena et al., 2023; Kristensen et al., 2019; Schnittger et al., 2012; Van den Broek & Grundy, 2018), and more frequent suicidal thoughts (Estonian sample; Stickley et al., 2018).

 Similarly, while the T-ILS has demonstrated evidence of construct validity in Austria, Belgium, Czech Republic, Luxembourg, and Spain (Ayuso-Mateos et al., 2023; Loran et al., 2021; Mayerl et al., 2021; Meckovsky et al., 2023; Ribeiro et al., 2021), evidence from other EU member states appears to be lacking.
 Higher loneliness scores to the T-ILS (indicating greater feelings of loneliness) were observed more frequently among non-married individuals (Czech and Luxembourger samples; Meckovsky et al., 2023; Ribeiro et al., 2021), as well as in individuals with higher depressive symptoms (Austrian and Spanish samples; Ayuso-Mateos et al., 2023; Mayerl et al., 2021), and higher psychological distress (Belgian sample; Loran et al., 2021).

 Finally, evidence of great test-retest reliability has recently been reported for three single-item measures of loneliness (i.e., “I feel lonely”, “I feel alone”, “How often do you feel lonely”) in a German sample (Mund et al., 2023).
 The authors also reported the single-item measures to be well-integrated into a nomological network of variables.
-For instance, single-item measures yielded higher loneliness scores among participants with higher depressiveness, smaller support network, or less satisfaction with friends and social contacts.
-However, these results may not generalize to other single-item measures and across the European Union.
+For instance, single-item measures yielded higher loneliness scores among participants with higher depressive symptoms, smaller support networks, or less satisfaction with friends and social contacts.
+However, these results may not generalize to other single-item measures or across the EU.
 In sum, a broader evaluation of a variety of measurement properties of the DJGLS-6, T-ILS, and the single-item measure of loneliness included in the present study is needed to determine their suitability for EU population surveys.

 Research Overview